atropos112/nixos/README.md

 Kubernetes nodes are a cut down version that do not come with a WM of any kind.
 I do however have a pikvm with ezCoo 4x1 HDMI switch that allows me to access the 3 master nodes in case something was to go wrong with them, look for details [here](https://docs.pikvm.org/multiport/), this is in case I can't connect to the machines via SSH directly.

-I am able to deploy from both giant and surface machines to all machines, I do this with sudo because only my root user has ssh access to other root users, this isn't ideal still but is best I could come up with.
+I am able to deploy from both giant and frame machines to all machines, I do this with sudo because only my root user has ssh access to other root users, this isn't ideal still but is best I could come up with.
 To do such deployment to all orange pi's I would do

 ```bash
 sudo colmena apply --on "opi-*"